gwen-interpreter/gwen-web/doc/START.md

 Introducing the Console
 -----------------------

-The easiest way to get started with gwen-wb is to launch the console and have a play.
+The easiest way to get started with gwen-web is to launch the console and have a play.

 ### Multiple browser support